h0lg/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 you'll want to automate its regeneration to keep it in sync with your code base.

-For example, you might like to share the diagrammer on a web server or - in general - with users who cannot or may not regenerate it; lacking either access to the netAmermaid console app or permission to use it.
+For example, you might like to share the diagrammer on a web server or - in general - with users who cannot or may not regenerate it; lacking either access to the ilspycmd console app or permission to use it.

 In such cases, you can dangle the regeneration off the end of either your build or deployment pipeline.
 Note that the macros used here apply to [MSBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild) for [Visual Studio](https://learn.microsoft.com/en-us/visualstudio/ide/reference/pre-build-event-post-build-event-command-line-dialog-box) and your mileage may vary with VS for Mac or VS Code.